 Secretary Wright is the senior policy advisor to the Secretary of Defense on recruitment, career development, pay and benefits for 1.4 million active duty military personnel, 1.1 million Guard and Reserve personnel, 748,000 DoD civilians, and is responsible for overseeing the overall state of military readiness.

 Mrs. Wright retired as a Major General in the Pennsylvania Army National Guard.
 Her distinguished 35-year career of military service culminated with her final assignment as The Adjutant General of Pennsylvania and commander of the Pennsylvania National Guard.
 In this State of Pennsylvania Cabinet-level position, she was responsible for command, control and supervision of all Air and Army National Guard units allocated to the state of Pennsylvania, six state-owned veterans’ homes, and programs for Pennsylvania’s one million veterans.
 Prior to this assignment, she served as the deputy The Adjutant General for the Army.

 Mrs. Wright began her military career as an enlistee in the Pennsylvania Army National Guard in 1975, after graduating from Alderson Broaddus College with a bachelor's degree in social work.
-She also holds a master's degree in management from Webster University, St. Louis, Missouri.
+She also has a master's degree in management from Webster University, St. Louis, Missouri.

 Mrs. Wright commanded the 28th Aviation Brigade, 28th Infantry Division at Fort Indiantown Gap, Pennsylvania, from June 1997 to November 1998.
 She was the first female maneuver brigade commander in the Army.

-She is married to retired Lieutenant Colonel Charles Wright.
-They have one son, Mike, who was commissioned as a Second Lieutenant in May 2012.
+Mrs. Wright is married to retired Lieutenant Colonel Charles Wright.
+They have one son, Mike, a First Lieutenant on active duty with the Pennsylvania Army National Guard.